HarishDubbaka/Docker-k8s/Day13/Readme.md

 ## What is Docker Swarm?

 Docker Swarm is Docker’s **native container orchestration tool**.
-It is integrated directly into the Docker Engine, meaning Swarm is installed automatically when you install Docker.
+It comes integrated with the Docker Engine, so you don’t need separate installation.

-Docker Swarm allows you to combine multiple Docker hosts into a **single virtual cluster**, making it easier to deploy, manage, and scale containerized applications.
+Swarm lets you combine multiple Docker hosts into a **single virtual cluster**, making it easier to deploy, manage, and scale containerized applications.

 In short, Docker Swarm helps you:
 - Run containers across multiple machines